Why try Kundalini Yoga?

 Siri Guru Dayvay Nameh”

-I bow to (or call upon) the primal wisdom.
+I call upon the primal wisdom.

-I bow to (or call upon) True Wisdom.
+I call upon True Wisdom.

 Closing class with the blessing: